 I suspect that students are not the only ones being misled.
 Many teachers

-misunderstand simple physics, and they believe that the purpose of a
+misunderstand simple physics, and they truely believe that the purpose of

 Think like this: both capacitors and inductors (coils) store

-energy, and neither one stores charge.
-Yet electric charge is the
+store any electric charge.
+Yet electric charge is the medium of

-medium of energy storage in both coils and capacitors.
-In capacitors,
+energy-storage in both coils and capacitors.
+In capacitors, energy is

-energy is stored in the form of "stretched charge", or potential energy,
+stored in the form of "stretched charge", or electric potential energy,

-kinetic energy.
-However, we don't put any charge into a capacitor when we
+However, we don't put any charge into a capacitor when we "charge" it, any

 "STATIC ELECTRICITY" (CONTACT ELECTRIFICATION) IS CAUSED BY FRICTION?
 Wrong."Static electricity" is not caused by friction.
 It appears when two dissimilar insulating materials are placed into intimate contact and then separated.
 All that's required is the touching.
 For example, when adhesive tape is placed on an insulating surface and then peeled off, both the tape and the surface will become electrified.
 No rubbing was required.
 Or when a plastic wheel rolls across a rubber surface, both the surface and the wheel become electrified.
 Intimate contact is sufficient, and no rubbing is needed.
-Of course if one of the materials is rough or fibrous, it does not give a very large footprint of contact area.
+In a VandeGraaff generator the rubber belt pushes against the plastic roller, then peels away again.
+Of course if one of the two materials is rough or fibrous, then it does not give a very large footprint of contact area.
 In this case the process of rubbing one material upon another can greatly increase the total contact area.
 And the heating of the fibers can make the materials even more electrically "dissimilar", which aids the charge-separation process.
 But this rubbing is not the cause of the electrification.

 "STATIC ELECTRICITY" IS A BUILDUP OF ELECTRONS?
 Wrong.It is not a buildup of anything, it is an imbalance between quantities of positive and negative particles already present.